 The division of marital property is one of the most complex and crucial aspects of any divorce.
-In order to protect their property rights, it is important for men and women to have a lawyer on their side who is capable of valuating assets, determining the amount of marital property and ensuring they receive everything they are entitled to in the divorce.
+In order to protect their property rights, it is important for men and women to have a Denver property division lawyer on their side who is capable of evaluating assets, determining the amount of marital property and ensuring they receive everything they are entitled to in the divorce.

 At Ciancio Ciancio Brown, P.C., we possess the skills and resources to successfully resolve property issues in the context of divorce.
-Our team of attorneys and paralegals has been handpicked by Cynthia L. Ciancio, one of Colorado’s leading family law attorneys, to meet the needs of our clients.
+Our team of Denver property division attorneys and paralegals has been handpicked by Cynthia L. Ciancio, one of Colorado’s leading family law attorneys, to meet the needs of our clients.

-You can rely on our firm to provide you with the counsel and representation you need during divorce, as we are skilled at resolving even the most complex property division matters for our clients throughout Colorado.
+You can rely on our firm to provide you with the counsel and representation you need during divorce, as our Denver property division lawyers are skilled at resolving even the most complex property division matters for our clients throughout Colorado.

 We understand that the key to achieving an equitable division of property is ensuring that any property settlement is based on an accurate assessment of the couple’s marital property.
 Marital property is property accumulated during the course of the marriage.
 Equitable distribution also applies to marital debts.

-Working with attorneys from across our firm who have experience with a broad range of issues, resolve issues involving:
+Working with Denver property division attorneys from across our firm who have experience with a broad range of issues, resolve issues involving:

-Our attorneys can answer your questions and guide you down the path toward an outcome that serves your interests.
+Our Denver property division lawyers can answer your questions and guide you down the path toward an outcome that serves your interests.
 To learn more, contact us to schedule a case evaluation.

 Litigation is a journey.
 This is a journey we have taken with our clients a countless number of times.
 If you face the uncertainty, risk, fear, anger, or disbelief that comes with the prospect of going through a legal dispute, the law firm of Ciancio Ciancio Brown, P.C. will help you through it.